Adri6336/Text-To-Robot-Speech/README.md

 4. Download the TTRS_v-0.3.2.py and icon2.ico files.
 Place them both in same directory.
 5. Run the Python script

-Full requirements: tkinter, tkinter.ttk ,os, time, playsound, and gtts
+Full requirements: tkinter, tkinter.ttk, playsound, and gtts

 With gtts installed, you should be able to run the script.
 If something goes wrong, you can just use the executable I prepared instead; it will run the script without any effort on your end, though it will be a bit slower to start up.
 To find the executable, you'll need to download the TTRS_v-0.3.1 folder and its contents (mainly just the icon2 file), then select the sole .exe file with the same name.